Dimillian/DMRESTRequest-objc/readme.md

 6. I've wrote a little category to encode the parameters string in UTF-8 and escape it.
 It is included as **DMRESTRequest** use it.
 7. Automatic parameters converstion to JSON format for HTTPBody if needed.
 8. Basic HTTP auth support.
+9. By default you share your settings between requests, but you can also set custom settings for a specific requests

 ## What you should know before using it

-###Constants
-You have to edit 2 constants, in **DMRESTRequest**, your `API_URL` and `FILE_EXT`.
-Those constants represent your server endpoint and the file extensions you use (ie .json).
-URL string is constructed like this `API_URL/ressource.FILE_EXT?parameters`for a GET request.
+###DMRESTSettings
+`DMRESTSettings` manage settings shared between your `DMRESTRequest` instances.
+You set them once (before any request) and then they are used for every other requests.
+The minimum to set is the `baseURL` and `fileExtension`.
+You set them like this

+	[[DMRESTSettings sharedSettings]setBaseURL:[NSURL URLWithString:@"https://api.virtual-info.info/"]];
+	[[DMRESTSettings sharedSettings]setFileExtension:@"json"];

+You can also set an instance of `DMRESTSettings` for a specific requests, so you can prevent this requests to use the shared settings
+Take a look at the initializer of `DMRESTSettings`

+	-(id)initForPrivateSettingsWithBaseURL:(NSURL *)baseURL
+                         fileExtension:(NSString *)fileExtension;

+And then set it to the property `privateCustomSettings` of `DMRESTRequest`.

+Use the singleton `[DMRESTSettings sharedSettings`] to set shared settings.

 ###Timeout
-Default `Timeout` interval is 60 seconds You can you can set:  `request.timeout = 30`.
+Default `Timeout` interval is 60 seconds You can you can set: `[[DMRESTSettings sharedSettings]setCustomTimemout:30];`

 ###Sending parameters as JSON
-For automatic parameters conversion to JSON format for HTTPBody just set `request.sendJSON = YES` before executing the request.
+For automatic parameters conversion to JSON format for HTTPBody just set `[[DMRESTSettings sharedSettings]setSendJSON:YES]`; before executing the request.
 It will automagically convert your parameters to a JSON string and set thr HTTP stuff like `application/json`.

 ###HTTP header fields